jjimenez174/Horiseon-code/README.md

 The purpose of the Horiseon website is to refactor the original code to be more accessible.

-I was able to detect the issue inside the css and html.
-Able to apply what I have learn in Module 1 into this project.
+I was able to detect the issue inside the CSS and HTML.
+Apply what I learned in Module 1 to this project.

 ## Features
 * Added alt attributes to images